-I have a client who recently came to us for help with her tax return with some letters from HMRC.
+I have a client who came to us for help in 2018 – with her tax return with some letters from HMRC.
 She is a social worker who was getting work via an Agency – and she was being paid by an Umbrella Company.
 The lady isn’t British and took all the advice she received from the Umbrella Company at face value – after all, her Agency recommended the Umbrella Company to her.

-In my new client’s case, the Umbrella Company was registered in Malta – and I have seen a similar one based in the Isle of Man.
+In my client’s case, the Umbrella Company was registered in Malta – and I have seen a similar one based in the Isle of Man.
 Any offshore Umbrella Company paying ‘loans’ to its workers does sound extremely dodgy to a worldly accountant or experienced UK freelancer, but to a naïve worker newly arrived in the UK, who is given a recommendation by their Agency, it can sound ‘normal’ – but will turn out to be an upsetting and costly mistake.